ketabruce/pixar/README.md

-dbt representation of the Pixar sample film data from https://mavenanalytics.io/data-playground
+- dbt representation of the Pixar sample film data from https://mavenanalytics.io/data-playground
+- now you can use dagster_pixar to orchestrate dbt project from http://localhost:3000/